Split attraction model

 The split attraction model (SAM) is a model in psychology that distinguishes between a person's romantic and sexual attraction, allowing the two to be different from each other.

+The model is often extended to include other types of attraction such as platonic, sensual and aesthetic attraction.

 History and identity

 The first recorded conceptualization of orientation that took into account split attraction was in 1879 by Karl Heinrich Ulrichs, a German writer who published 12 books on non-heterosexual attraction.
 In these books, Ulrichs presented several classifications that are quite similar to modern LGBTQIA+ identities.
 Among his works, he described people who are "konjunktiver Uranodioning" and "disjunktiver Uranodioning" or conjunctive bisexuality and disjunctive bisexuality.
 The former is described as having tender and passionate feelings for both men and women, which would be a biromantic bisexual in modern times.
 The second is one who has tender feelings for people of the same gender/sex, but 'in love' feelings for people of a different gender/sex, which would now be a heteroromantic homosexual.
 However, the Ulrichs model never became popular due to its complexity.

-A newer example of the separation of sexual and romantic attractions was in 1979 by psychologist Dorothy Tennov, with the publication of her book Love and Limerence – the Experience of Being in Love.
+A newer example of the separation of sexual and romantic attractions was in 1979 by psychologist Dorothy Tennov, with the publication of her book Love and Limerence: The Experience of Being in Love.
 In the book, Tennov described limerence as a form of attraction that could be described as a crush on someone.
 Although Tennov saw sex as part of limerence, she recognized that it was not its main focus.
 The term "non-limerent" is sometimes considered the precursor of aromantic.